ggomaeng/react-native-facebook-ui/README.md

 # react-native-facebook-ui
 Pure javascript prototype of iOS Facebook UI for React Native framework.
 This only includes the newsfeed page--more to be updated in the future!
 This application may not run correctly on Android.
-Feel free to contribute the Android version.
+Feel free to submit a pull reqeust for the fixed styling for Android version.

 ##Inspiration
 I was inspired by an app I use everyday--Facebook! :-)